Think you're ready for a dip in an Icelandic swimming pool? Read this first!

 In most places outside of the capital city you will need to take your shoes off as soon as you step through the door – and even in the Big City, there are no shoes allowed in the changing rooms.
 You’ll notice at the cash desk that swimming in Iceland is cheap.
 We like this.
 And if you’re going to be here a while, think about getting a tourist card or a book of tickets: it works out even better value.

 Once in the changing room, don’t change.
 This is very important.
 Strip, by all means; but don’t change into your swimming costume just yet.
 Instead, secure all your belongings and then take your bathers and towel through to the shower area where it is compulsory (yes, in all likelihood they actually will check!) to shower, naked, with soap, before going swimming.

 We can guarantee you one thing: people will make you feel far less uncomfortable by staring at your nudity than glaring at you for attempting to shower in a swimming costume.
-In fact, people here have been doing this their whole lives and you’ll instantly realise there’s no reason at all to feel uncomfortable.
+In fact, people here have been doing this their whole lives and you’ll instantly realize there’s no reason at all to feel uncomfortable.
 What makes Icelanders uncomfortable, however, is why some foreigners try to get out of their soapy scrubbing obligations: “I mean, that’s just filthy.
 We all have to share the pool together, you know!”
-And remember: germs are bad, but hairspray, perfume, moisturiser and deodorant are worse!
+And remember: germs are bad, but hairspray, perfume, moisturizer, and deodorant are worse!

 Put that way, it seems only sensible – especially because Icelandic pools use little or no chlorine.